xde-mcp/mastra/docs/src/course/02-agent-tools-mcp/31-enhancing-memory-configuration.md

 1. **Conversation History**: The `lastMessages` option keeps the last 20 messages in context, allowing your agent to reference recent conversations.

 2. **Semantic Recall**: The `semanticRecall` option enables your agent to find relevant past conversations using semantic search, even if they happened a long time ago.
+For `semanticRecall` to work, you need to have a vector store and an embedder configured

 3. **Working Memory**: The `workingMemory` option allows your agent to remember specific information about users, such as their preferences and interests, and use that information to provide more personalized responses.